csoeller/PYME-extra/README.md

     zarr>=2,<3 # for MINFLUX I/O
     seaborn # for some prettier plots
     mrcfile # to output 3D data for FSC from a EM FSC server

+These should be installed by the `pip` based install automatically.

 We also often use a couple more dependencies in notebooks, but strictly speaking no functionality in `PYME-extra` depends directly on these: